-1. ANNA believes the practice of nephrology nursing is directed toward assessing and treating the health needs of individuals and their families who are experiencing the real or threatened impact of compromised kidney function (acute and/or chronic).
-This practice includes a commitment to help each individual and his/her significant others achieve an optimal level of functioning.
-Toward this end, nephrology nurses must establish high standards of patient care that are routinely updated and grounded in evidence.

-- 2. ANNA believes that appropriate, quality, person-centered treatment must be available to all individuals with kidney disease and other disease processes that require replacement therapies.
+- ANNA believes the practice of nephrology nursing is directed toward assessing and treating the health needs of individuals and their families who are experiencing the real or threatened impact of compromised kidney function (acute and/or chronic).
+This practice includes a commitment to help each individual and their significant others achieve an optimal level of functioning.
+Toward this end, nephrology nurses must establish high standards of patient care that are routinely updated and grounded in evidence. - 2.
+ANNA believes that appropriate, quality, person-centered treatment must be available to all individuals with kidney disease and other disease processes that require replacement therapies.
 ANNA supports providing these individuals with complete and accurate information about all alternative forms of therapy, including the associated risks and benefits, without regard for their cost.
 ANNA believes that these individuals and their significant others must be encouraged and allowed to be active participants in this decision-making process. - 3.
-ANNA supports legislative, regulatory, and programmatic efforts that promote kidney health, including management of CKD through early diagnosis, education, and proactive creation of permanent dialysis access. - 4.
-ANNA supports nephrology nursing participation on initiatives to increase the use of arteriovenous fistula as vascular access for hemodialysis but ensuring an individualized permanent dialysis access plan. - 5.
+ANNA supports legislative, regulatory, and programmatic efforts that promote kidney health, including management of CKD through prevention, early diagnosis, education, and proactive creation of permanent dialysis access. - 4.
+ANNA supports nephrology nursing participation on initiatives to increase the use of arteriovenous fistula as vascular access for hemodialysis but ensuring an individualized permanent dialysis access plan that supports the individual's life goals. - 5.
 In order to achieve the goal of optimal rehabilitation, ANNA believes individuals must assume as much responsibility for their overall care as their physical and mental status allows. - 6.
-ANNA supports all home and self-dialysis modalities, with training and supervision of individuals choosing these modalities being under the direction of a qualified and trained registered nephrology nurse, as defined by the CMS Conditions for Coverage for ESRD Facilities (April 15, 2008).
-Additionally, ANNA supports research into barriers to home dialysis and access to education for individuals with kidney disease that includes the implementation of the Home Therapies Think Tank in April 2022. - 7.
+ANNA supports all home and self-dialysis modalities, with training and supervision of individuals choosing these modalities under the direction of a qualified and trained registered nephrology nurse.
+Additionally, ANNA supports research into barriers to home dialysis and access to education for individuals with kidney disease. - 7.
 ANNA believes that all individuals, including health care providers, must be protected from the possible threat of communicable diseases.
-ANNA endorses the vaccination of all patients against COVID19, hepatitis B, pneumonia, and influenza.
+ANNA endorses the vaccination of all patients against COVID19, hepatitis B, pneumonia, influenza, and RSV (if applicable).
 ANNA endorses the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN) vaccination recommendations for healthcare workers. - 8.
 ANNA supports legislative, regulatory, and programmatic efforts that promote disaster preparedness and early identification, triage, and evacuation, if necessary, of individuals requiring kidney replacement therapy during disaster situations.